The Ballad of Josie

 The Ballad of Josie is a 1967 Technicolor American comedy Western film directed by Andrew V. McLaglen and starring Doris Day, Peter Graves, and George Kennedy.
 It humorously tackles 1960s themes of feminism in a traditional Western setting.

 The film featured the last acting role for William Talman.
 It was filmed on two locations in Thousand Oaks, California: North Ranch and Wildwood Regional Park.

 Plot

-Josie (Doris Day) is a young woman living in (fictional) Arapahoe County, Wyoming.
-She accidentally kills her abusive alcoholic husband when she opens the bedroom door and knocks him backward down the stairs.
-She is put on trial for his death, but is acquitted.
-Her father-in-law gets custody of her young son (since he was better able to provide for his care) and takes him to Cheyenne to live while she tries to build a life as a rancher (including wearing Levi's pants, boots, etc.).
-Josie then incurs the annoyance of her male cattle rancher neighbors by farming sheep north of the Wyoming deadline), and setting up a women's suffrage movement.
+Josie is a young woman living in the fictitious Arapahoe County, Wyoming.
+She accidentally kills her abusive alcoholic husband when she opens a bedroom door and knocks him backward down the stairs.
+She is put on trial for his death but is acquitted.
+Her father-in-law gets custody of her young son and takes him to Cheyenne to live while she tries to build a life as a rancher.
+Josie then incurs the annoyance of her male cattle rancher neighbors by raising sheep north of the Wyoming deadline) and setting up a women's suffrage movement.